 Best Protein Powders for Teen Athletes

-A good rule of thumb to follow in selecting the best protein powder for your teen athlete is to look for minimal ingredients.
-You can get all kinds of crazy ingredients in a protein shake mix but they all might not be necessary or even high quality.
+A good rule of thumb when selecting the best protein powder for your teen athlete is to look for minimal ingredients.
+You can get all kinds of crazy artificial ingredients in a protein shake mix.
+They might not all be necessary or even high quality.

-Whey isolate is generally the most popular protein powder as it undergoes more processing allowing the protein content to be higher, and fat and carbohydrate to be lower compared to whey concentrate.
-It is especially great for recovery as it is the fastest protein to be broken down and absorbed by the body.
-It also has a lower lactose content, even though it comes from dairy sources, which could be beneficial for those that are lactose intolerant.
+Whey isolate is generally the most popular protein powder.
+It undergoes more processing allowing the protein content to be higher, and fat and carbohydrate to be lower compared to whey concentrate.
+Whey protein powder is especially great for recovery as it is the fastest protein to be broken down and absorbed by the body.
+It also has a lower lactose content, even though it comes from dairy products.
+This could be beneficial for those that have lactose intolerance.

 Click the links below to shop from my Fullscript dispensary of high quality supplement recommendations.

 If you are a teen athlete and you are consuming your recommended amount of protein from food alone, a protein supplement is not necessary, as consuming excessive amounts of protein from high-protein supplements may be taxing on your kidneys and cause dehydration.
-(5) The best place to start is to first work on eating more whole food sources of protein like lean meats, eggs, dairy, beans, nuts, and seeds.
-After getting these quality foods in more regularly, then consider (with the help of a sports dietitian) adding a protein powder supplement to help you meet high protein needs, get you through a demanding schedule or season, or make it easier to consume the nutrients you need.
+(5) The best place to start is to first work on eating more whole foods sources of protein like lean meats, eggs, dairy, beans, nuts, and seeds.
+After getting these quality foods in more regularly, then consider (with the help of a sports registered dietitian) adding a protein powder dietary supplement to a balanced diet to help you meet high protein needs, get you through a demanding schedule or season, or make it easier to consume the nutrients you need.

 Written by: Crystal Liebenberg & Jenna Braddock

 Crystal Liebenberg is a Master’s of Science student and Dietetic Intern at the University of North Florida (UNF).
 She is originally from South Africa and moved to the US in 2016 to attend college and play sport.
-She was a D1 Track & Field athlete for UNF, specializing in the 400m and 400m hurdles.
+As a D1 Track & Field athlete for UNF, she specialized in the 400m and 400m hurdles.
 She also plans on becoming a Physician Assistant with the intention of combining nutrition and modern medicine.